Breast Augmentation Tacoma Washington

 Breast Augmentation in Tacoma WA – Implant Incision Location

-Traditionally there have been four possible incisions used to place breast implants: under the breast, around the areola, in the armpit, and around the belly button.
+Traditionally there have been four possible incisions used to place these devices: under the breast, around the areola, in the armpit, and around the belly button.
 The belly button approach became very popular during the time period when only saline implants were available.
 It has mostly fallen out of vogue with the return of silicone implants.
 The armpit approach, while appealing in terms of keeping the scar off the breast, has a higher potential for bacterial contamination which can lead to a higher incidence of certain complications.
 Different surgeons prefer different incisions, and there is no absolute right or wrong choice when it comes to incision choice.
 A vast majority of plastic surgeons today use either the inframammary crease incision (under the breast) or the periareolar incision (around the nipple).
 Dr. Cohen’s preference is to use the incision in the crease under the breast, unless the patient requires a breast lift in addition to the augmentation, in which case the periareolar incision used for the breast lift is also used for implant placement.